-Former Head Of The Democratic National Party Donna Brazile To Join Fox News
+Former Head Of The Democratic National Committee Donna Brazile To Join Fox News

 — David Klion???? (@DavidKlion) March 18, 2019

-One wag likened her decision-making process to that of Krusty the Klown on an episode of The Simpsons when he begged Bart for forgiveness for ruthlessly cashing in on his fans’ adoration, posting a gif where Krusty offers the excuse that “They drove a dump truck full of money up to my house!”
+One user likened her decision-making process to that of Krusty the Klown on an episode of The Simpsons.
+In one episode, Krusty begged Bart for forgiveness for ruthlessly cashing in on his fans’ adoration, and the user posted a GIF wherein Krusty offers the excuse that “They drove a dump truck full of money up to my house!”

 Long before she was a television talking head, Brazile worked as a Democratic Party operative, managing Al Gore’s 2000 campaign.
-She also has worked with Jesse Jackson, Richard Gephart and Walter Mondale.
+She also has worked with Jesse Jackson, Richard Gephart, and Walter Mondale.

 Brazile is expected to make her first Fox News appearance on The Daily Briefing With Dana Perino at 2 p.m.
-Eastern time on Monday.
+EST on Monday.
 Perino served as White House Press Secretary to then-President George W. Bush.